#1 of 23 Places to Visit in Vadodara

 #20 of 23 Places to Visit in Vadodara

 Flanked by richly green hills, the Hathni Mata Waterfalls is a haven of divine beauty.
-This is a 100-metre long water body that falls beautifully along a cliff.
+This is a 100-meter long water body that falls beautifully along a cliff.
 The fresh waterfall flows at its best mainly during the monsoons.
 A small temple dedicated to Hathni Mata is located in the cave adjacent to the waterfalls.
 The name Hathni was derived by the local tribal community from the rock that looks like a baby elephant in the base of the waterfall.

 #21 of 23 Places to Visit in Vadodara